AsteriskAmpersand/Ice-Stable/README.md

   - Fixed Damage changed to 16/19/22/28/32/36/44/50/56 (was 18/26/32/40/48/54/61).
   - Fire Damage changed to 8/9/10/11/12/13/14/15/16 (was 6/8/10/11/12/13/14).
 - Charged Shelling:
+  - Can now be performed from a neutral stance.
   - Based on "Long" Charged Shelling.
   - Consumes 2 shells per use (up from 1), allowing for up to 3 shots per magazine (was 4 shots).
   - Fixed Damage changed to 32/38/44/56/64/72/88/100/112 (was approximately 28/42/59/68/87/101/118).